garnajee/giftflow/README.md

 # GiftFlow

-A self-hosted, modern, and collaborative web application for managing gift ideas, purchases, and reimbursement tracking among a group of members.
+A self-hosted, modern, mobile-friendly web application for managing gift ideas, purchases, and reimbursement tracking among a group of members.

 ## Visual Overview